PiotrZb/PiotrZb/README.md

 # About me 📃

-My name is Piotr and I come from Poland 🇵🇱.
-I am currently studying 🎛️ Automation and Robotics 🤖 at *Poznań University of Technology*.
+My name is Piotr and I come from Poland.
+I completed first-cycle studies in automation and robotics at the *Poznań University of Technology*.
 I love programming and I am still trying to develop in this direction by learning new algorithms and technologies.
-I am also interested in 🏰 history and 🌍 geopolitics.
-I spend my free time solving programming 🧩 puzzles or playing 🏐 volleyball.
+I am also interested in history and geopolitics.
+I spend my free time solving programming puzzles or playing volleyball.
-I think that the two best things that have ever happened to humanity are 😻 cats and 🎮 The Witcher 3...
+I think that the two best things that have ever happened to humanity are cats and The Witcher 3...
 You can try to change my mind 😉.

 # Technologies I mostly use 👈